 The speakers at the reception droned on endlessly—in Norwegian.
 At least they served chocolates and champagne.

 Despite the offshore oil boom, the cliffs and fjords of western Norway appear to have resisted development.
 They are, of course, not isolated, but connected by ferries and trains, many designated to shuttle tourists in and out.
 And their cellular coverage is much faster than ours in the United States.

 The journey by bus from Stavenger to Bergen is practically a flume ride.
 The bus picked its way from island to peninsula to island over bridges and through underwater tunnels.
 In one tunnel beneath the North Sea three roads merged at an underwater roundabout!

 Twice we rode ferries, once between Mortavika and Arsvågen and again between Halhjem and Sandvikvåg.
 Each time, we disembarked, followed the bus on board and then reboarded the bus on the far shore.

-Numerous archaeological sites are in the area, including those of a 12,000-year-old village north of Sørbø church and an 8,000-year-old bog-preserved body found near Førland.
+Numerous archaeological sites are in the area, including those of a twelve-thousand-year-old village north of Sørbø church and an eight-thousand-year-old bog-preserved body found near Førland.

 In Bergen I rolled my bag through the smoky fish market and along the pier to my hotel near the fortress on the harbor.
 The fish market has been in operation since the 1500s.